 Things to do when camping in the Vendée

 This magical region is a huge draw for families looking for a beach holiday, plus there are so many great child-friendly local attractions.
-There’s also plenty of appeal for couples camping in the Vendée, too, from enjoying world-class seafood to exploring dozens of fascinating historic attractions.
+There’s also plenty of appeal for couples in a camping holiday in the Vendée, too, from enjoying world-class seafood to exploring dozens of fascinating historic attractions.

 Nantes - Situated on the Loire river, Nantes offers a huge variety of things to see and do, from exploring the Castle, the Jardin des Plantes and the Jules Verne museum, to riding on the astonishing mechanical elephant and Marine Worlds Carousel at Les Machines D’Île.